-Ronfard et al. use a discriminative model to identify body parts, and then a form of generative model to construct and evaluate assemblies [324].
-Their approach searches for parts that are on a finer scale than those of Mohan et al. (upper arms vs. arms), and these can't be found by looking for boxes of a fixed size, orientation and aspect ratio.
+fixed size, orientation and aspect ratio.
 This makes it a good idea to search for body parts over scales and orientations - in effect, a search in a part-centered coordinate system.
-They compare an a support vector machine part detector and a relevance vector machine part detector (for SVMs, see [367]; for RVMs, see [107, 391, 392], both applied to features that consist of filtered image grev levels within the window; authors suggest that more sophisticated features, for example those of Dalal and Triggs (Section 3.1.1), might give improvements.
+They compare an SVM part detector and an RVM (section 2.5.2) part detector, both applied to features that consist of filtered image grey levels within the window; authors suggest that more sophisticated features, for example those of Dalal and Triggs (section 3.1.1), might give improvements.
 Each of the detectors produces a detection score.
 People are modelled as a 2D kinematic chain of parts, with link scores depending on a weighted sum of position, angle and detector scores.
-The chain is detected with dynamic programming, but the savings obtained by Felzenswalb and Huttenlocher (Section 3.1.3.2) do not appear to be available.
+The chain is detected with dynamic programming, but the savings obtained by Felzenswalb and Huttenlocher (section 3.2.1.2) do not appear to be available.
 The weights used in the sum are obtained by a novel application of SVM's.
 The authors collect a large number of positive and negative examples of links, use a linear SVM with link terms as features to classify them, then use the weights produced by that linear SVM as weights in the link cost.
 Detection performance is strong; however, there are no standard datasets for evaluating detection of people in arbitrary configurations so comparisons are difficult.

-Mikolajczyk et al. use discriminative part detectors, applied to orientation images and built using methods similar to those of Viola and Jones (see Section 3.1.2), to identify faces, head-and-shoulders, and legs [254].
+Mikolajczyk et al.use discriminative part detectors, applied to orientation images and built using methods similar to those of Viola and Jones (see section 3.1.2), to identify faces, head-and-shoulders, and legs [246].
 Non-maximum suppression isolates detected parts.
 Once a part is found, it predicts possible locations for other parts, which are used to drive a search.
 Finally, the assemblies that are found are presented to a likelihood ratio classifier.
-Micilotta et al. use discriminative methods to detect hands, face and legs; a randomized search through assemblies is used to identify one with a high likelihood, which is tested against a threshold [252].
-Similarly, Roberts et al. use a randomized search to assemble parts; parts are scored with a generative model, which is used to obtain a proposal distribution for joints [321].
+Micilotta et al.use discriminative detect hands, face and legs; a randomized search through assemblies is used to identify one with a high likelihood, which is tested against a threshold [242].
+Similarly, Roberts et al.use a randomized search to assemble parts; parts are scored with a generative model, which is used to obtain a proposal distribution for joints [317].

-3.1.4 Parts as codebooks
+3.2.2 Parts as CodeBooks